alexlcdee/backup.sh/README.md

 ```

 ## Authentication on server
-Basically, you will be prompted for shh password several times (based on ypur configuration).
-For passwordless authentication SSH keys for server without passphrases.
+Basically, you will be prompted for shh password several times (based on your configuration).
+For passwordless authentication use SSH keys for server without passphrases.

 ## Requirements
 - rsync  version >=3.1.1